 All this work on to help your team with stress pays off.

 Gallup found that those with less stress tend to be more engaged:

 Stress is just one piece of the engagement puzzle, but given everything happening in the world today, it's little surprise many of us are dealing with more stress that then impacts how we perform at work.

 - 8 Ways To Address Your Workplace Stress You Can Start Today.

 - Dealing With Stress And Being A Manager.

 Learn more in Gallup's State of the American Workplace Report...

-You can also read our takeaways from Gallup’s State of the American Manager report from 2014 here, and from Gallup’s book on what great managers do differently here.
+Finally, if you love report analysis like this, you can also read our takeaways from Gallup's State of the American Manager report from here, and from Gallup's book on what great managers do differently here.